litmuschaos/v1-litmus-docs/docs/disk-fill.md

 ## Integrations

--   Disk Fill can be effected using the chaos library: `litmus`, which makes use of `dd` to create file of specified capacity on the node.
+-   Disk Fill can be effected using the chaos library: `litmus`, which makes use of `dd` to create a file of specified capacity on the node.
 -   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment